fitacourses/kpi_calculator/README.md

 ## 🏫 About the Course

 **FITA** offers practical, hands-on IT courses designed for people at all levels.
 This course is built around real-world data tasks, so that everything you learn can be applied immediately.

-> *"We will take an exciting journey together — from Python syntax basics to building your own independent data analysis project."*

 ---